 Bonus tip: Live in an area where you might get stranded out in the snow?
 Keep an emergency bag in your car with gloves, hats, food, water, a “burner” pay-as-you-go cell phone, and any daily medication you would need.
 These bags save lives.

 Remember, even if you’re a good winter driver, many others aren’t!
+You may even encounter other types of vehicles on the road.
 Make driving choices that keep everyone safe, and if anything ever happens or if you should get into an accident, our number is always right on this newsletter.

 An Attorney Can Help After A Winter Weather Accident